Mid-America Export Experts Listed by nova Ransomware Group

 Mid-America experts is an organizations that provide support to organizations exporting goods in the MidWest USA.
 They work with many transportation and logistics providers with strong presence in the Midwest.

-On March 14, 2026, the nova Ransomware Group added Mid-America Export Experts to its public leak site, confirming that internal files had been exfiltrated from the Midwest-based company that assists organizations exporting goods across the United States.
+On March 14, 2026, the nova Ransomware Group added Mid-America Export Experts to its public leak site, claiming that internal files had been exfiltrated from the Midwest-based company that assists organizations exporting goods across the United States.

 Public reporting indicates the company’s data appeared on the nova leak site hosted at a Tor address.
 The listing states that files were taken during a ransomware incident.
 No exact victim count has been published, and the precise volume or sensitivity of the documents remains unclear from available screenshots and descriptions.
 Mid-America Export Experts works with transportation and logistics providers throughout the Midwest, meaning any exposed records could contain information on business partners, shipment details, or contact data that reaches beyond the company itself.